-To reset your password, start up from the software install and restore disc that came with your computer.
+To reset your password, start up from the software installation and restoration disc that came with your computer.
 After the installer opens, choose Installer > Reset Password from the menu bar.
 Follow the instructions on the screen.

 I hear a fan coming on and my PowerBook seems to get quite warm.
 Is that OK?